memoria-io/atom/README.md

 ## Introduction

 **Disclaimer:**
-> `atom` is on edge, it's a work in progress and a pragmatic learning effort, so feel free to create issues or PRs.
+> `atom` is a work in progress utilities not meant for production usage yet, it's a pragmatic learning effort,
+> please feel free to create issues or PRs.

 Atom is an SDK to accelerate development, and it's a constant learning effort.